Christopher Tsai: Art collection

-Tsai is an avid art collector and first focused on contemporary Chinese art, which he accurately predicted would rise in value.
+Tsai is an avid art collector.
+Tsai first focused on collecting contemporary Chinese art.
 Tsai is the world's largest collector of works by Ai Weiwei.
+In 2006, Tsai commissioned Ai and the Swiss-based architectural firm, HHF Architects, to design a private residence in Upstate New York that would serve as an exhibition space for the Stockamp Tsai Collection.
+Following completion of the main house, Tsai commissioned Ai to build a guest house, which won an American Architecture Awards in 2013.

 Tsai attributes his love of art to his father who collected works by Alexander Archipenko, Alexander Calder and Joan Mitchell.
 Through the Stockamp Tsai Collection, Tsai regularly contributes artwork to museums.
 These museums have included the Metropolitan Museum of Art in New York, the Pérez Art Museum Miami, the Victoria and Albert Museum in London and the National Gallery of Victoria in Melbourne.

 Prior to deciding to build a collection around Ai, Tsai collected contemporary Chinese art broadly, beginning in 2003.
 Tsai traveled to China and acquired some 50 works by artists including Fang Lijun, Liu Xiaodong, Xie Nanxing, Zhang Huan and Zhang Xiaogang.
 In September 2004, Tsai published an article in Worth Magazine arguing that contemporary Chinese art was undervalued.
 In 2005, Tsai reiterated that contemporary Chinese art was undervalued, particularly when compared with contemporary Mexican artists.

 Tsai adheres to a well-defined methodology in making art acquisitions, balancing instinct and analysis.
 Tsai has expressed interest in collecting the work of David Hammons and Berlinde De Bruyckere.
 Tsai prefers that the artwork he buys stays undervalued for as long as possible.
 Tsai stated, "It's like buying shares in a company that you know will be worth more in five or ten years.
 The last thing we want is for the stock to go up as we start buying."
 Tsai has been critical of art speculators looking to buy art for short-term financial gain.

 Personal life

-In addition to Tsai being the son of a famous investor, his grandmother, Ruth Tsai, was a pioneer for women in Shanghai.
-During World War II, she was the only woman to trade on the floor of the Shanghai Stock Exchange until Japanese troops occupied the Shanghai International Settlement on December 8, 1941, and trading was abruptly halted.
+Tsai is a third-generation investor whose financial roots date back to World War II.
+In addition to Tsai being the son of Gerald Tsai, his grandmother, Ruth Tsai, was a pioneer for women in Shanghai.
+During World War II, Tsai's grandmother was the only woman to trade on the floor of the Shanghai Stock Exchange until Japanese troops occupied the Shanghai International Settlement on December 8, 1941, and trading was abruptly halted.
 Tsai is married to André Stockamp.

-Tsai is a know philanthropist and has supported organizations such as the Asia Society, the Solomon R. Guggenheim Museum, and the World Monuments Fund to name a few.
+Tsai is a philanthropist who has supported causes primarily related to the arts, including organizations such as the Asia Society, the Solomon R. Guggenheim Museum, the Hirshhorn Museum and Sculpture Garden and the Jewish Museum (Manhattan).